 The Elks Opera House (now Elks Theater) has welcomed audiences to performances since 1905.
-Performing arts theaters are owned and operated by the Prescott Center for the Arts, Yavapai College, and the Prescott Unified School District.
+Performing arts theaters are owned and operated by the Hazeltine Theatre, Western Heritage Center, Yavapai College, and the Prescott Unified School District.
 The Phippen Museum of Western Art and the Museum of Indigenous People: American Indian Art and Culture also contribute to the current cultural scene.